John S. Wirt: Career

 Wirt started practicing law in Baltimore with partner General L. Allison Wilmer.
-In 1878, Wirt moved to Chicago, Illinois, to accept a position with the firm Judd & Whitehouse, but returned to Elkton after the death of his brother Henry Biddle in 1881.
+In 1878, Wirt moved to Chicago, Illinois, to accept a position with the firm Judd & Whitehouse, but returned to Elkton after the death of his brother Henry Biddle Wirt in 1881.
 He then continued his brother's law practice with George W. Cruikshank.
 Since 1882, the law firm served as counsel for a number of companies, including the Baltimore and Ohio Railroad, Whitaker Iron Company, Scott Fertilizer Company, Fidelity and Deposit Company of Maryland, Rowland Manufacturing Company and the Port Deposit Water Company.
 The law firm would later dissolve and Wirt would remain the counselor for the Baltimore and Ohio Railroad.
 Wirt was connected with the Baltimore Bulletin.
 With Frederic Emory, he also started The State, a weekly periodical.
 He later ran and edited the Cecil Democrat.

 Wirt was a Democrat.
 In 1884, Wirt served as a delegate to the 1884 Democratic National Convention.
 In 1892, he was delegate-at-large at the 1892 Democratic National Convention.
 He supported Grover Cleveland for president in both conventions.
 In 1889, Wirt was elected to the Maryland Senate.
 He served from 1890 to 1894.
 He supported the Australian ballot system.
 In 1893, Wirt was defeated for renomination to the state senate by Charles C. Crothers.
 In 1892, Wirt was a candidate for the United States Senate, but withdrew from the ballot in support of Charles Hopper Gibson.
 In 1897, Wirt was elected to the Maryland House of Delegates, representing Cecil County.
 He served in 1898.

 Wirt served as vice president of the Civil Service Reform Association of Maryland and vice president of the Maryland State Bar Association.
 He served as a trustee of St. John's College starting in 1884.